 These were some of the views to emerge at the inaugural KPMG Africa Conversations held in Johannesburg.

-Moses Kgosana, Chairman and Senior Director for KPMG Africa and Chief Executive of KPMG in South Africa, pointed to higher than average growth forecasts for Africa for 2011 as a motivating factor for investors to look at African markets.
+Moses Kgosana, Senior Partner of KPMG in South Africa, pointed to higher than average growth forecasts for Africa for 2011 as a motivating factor for investors to look at African markets.
 “It is estimated that the sub-Saharan African economy will grow by 5.3% in 2011, with individual economies – such as Nigeria and Angola projected to grow at over 7%.
 Clearly, there is increasing confidence in Africa’s economic potential as a collection of diverse emerging markets with much to offer the global economy.”

 According to Nicolas Maweni, an independent marketing and communications consultant with extensive experience in sub-Saharan Africa, there has been particular interest in the continent by multinationals, “One reason is that places like Europe and the US are not experiencing rapid rates of growth.
 Africa - or the Dark Continent, as it’s often perceived to be - is now presenting these large companies with great opportunities.
 The challenge for these companies is to ask themselves whether they will do a ‘copy and paste’ as they’ve done in other parts of the world, or whether they will develop solutions that are relevant for Africans.”

 Lullu Krugel, senior economist at KPMG, pointed to some factors revealed in a survey conducted by KPMG into business and economic conditions on the continent which could enable the accelerated diversification of African economies: “Business would like to see a greater mobility of highly skilled labour, and hence, these skills could being transferred across economies.
 The retail sector has also been identified as a growth key area, given the size of the African population.
 However, consumers need incomes to bring about the growth of the economy through the retail sector.”